 There is an administrative appeal process if an application is denied.
-The Civil Code foresees the possibility of appealing against a rejection with the senior division of the RPTO (the Chamber of Patent Disputes).
+The Civil Code foresees the possibility of appealing against a rejection with the Chamber of Patent Disputes, which is a division of the RPTO.
 An appeal may be filed within four months of the date of dispatch of the decision to the applicant.
-The RPTO's decision that results from consideration of the appeal at the Chamber of Patent Disputes may be further disputed with the IP Court.
+The RPTO's decision resulting from consideration of the appeal at the Chamber of Patent Disputes may be further disputed in the IPR Court.
+The appeal deadline may be missed and reinstated within six months provided the reasons for missing the deadline are explained by the applicant.

-9 Third-party opposition
+Third-party opposition